 HORNBACH launched operations with three new DIY megastores with garden centers in the 2011/2012 financial year.
 In May 2011, a new HORNBACH DIY megastore with a garden center was opened at the Plzeň location in the Czech Republic.
 One month later, a new store opened its doors in Ostrava in the eastern region of the same country.
+This is now the second store within the catchment area of this, the third-largest city in the country.
 The store network in the Czech Republic now comprises eight locations.

 The standalone garden center in Neunkirchen (Saarland), which was no longer consistent with strategic requirements, was closed on schedule in June 2011.
 The expansion program for the financial year under report was completed in September 2011 with the opening of a newly built store at the Sinsheim location (Baden-Württemberg).
 This store has replaced the old location in the vicinity.

-Including the three stores newly opened and the two scheduled closures, a total of 134 retail outlets were in operation across the subgroup as of February 29, 2012 (February 28, 2011: 133).
-Sales areas at the 91 stores in Germany most recently amounted to around 981,000 m2.
-The 43 DIY megastores in other European countries had sales areas of around 568,000 m2.
+Including the three stores newly opened and the two scheduled closures, a total of 134 retail outlets were in operation across the Group as of February 29, 2012 (February 28, 2011: 133).
+Sales areas at the 91 stores in Germany most recently amounted to around 981,000m2.
+The 43 DIY megastores in other European countries had sales areas of around 568,000m2.
 The international stores are located in Austria (11), the Netherlands (9), Luxembourg (1), Czech Republic (8), Switzerland (5), Sweden (3), Slovakia (2), and Romania (4).

-Total sales areas amounted to around 1,549,000 $\text{m}^2$ at the HORNBACH-Baumarkt-AG subgroup as of February 29, 2012.
-The HORNBACH DIY megastores with garden centers had average sales areas of around 11,600 $\text{m}^2$ (2010/2011: 11,400 $\text{m}^2$ ).
+Total sales areas amounted to around 1,549,000m2 at the HORNBACH-Baumarkt-AG Group as of February 29, 2012.
+The HORNBACH DIY megastores with garden centers had average sales areas of around 11,600m2 (2010/2011: 11,400m2).